<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 In the middle ages, mathematicians and philosophers from different cultures continued to use geometry to create a model of the universe.
 Studies by the French mathematician and philosopher René Descartes (1596-1650) of coordinate systems to define the positions of the points in 2D and 3D space led to the birth of the field of analytical geometry.

-The conceptual idea of the surface of a sphere, where the axioms of Euclidean geometry are inapplicable, was known.
-Still, the discovery of non-Euclidean geometry clarified broader fundamental principles that combined numbers and geometry.
+The concept of the surface of a sphere, where the principles of Euclidean geometry do not apply, was recognized.
+Nonetheless, the discovery of non-Euclidean geometry established wider fundamental truths involving numbers and geometry.

 In 1899, notable German mathematician David Hilbert (1862-1943) developed advanced-level axioms, establishing a new era around the 20th and 21st centuries, where axioms were applied to various mathematical cases.